Skip to main content

-WinCC Unified - Setting tag value limit
+WinCC Unified - Setting Tag Value Limit

 Since WinCC Unified V17, users have been able to set upper and lower limits for tags to ensure the value stays within a defined range.
 This feature is essential for preventing invalid inputs and protects connected devices from unexpected inputs.